Download the Checklist

 Harness is proud to be part of the AWS Service Ready Program for Amazon EC2 Spot instances.
 This designation recognizes that Harness CCM with Cluster Orchestrator implements best practices and API support to successfully manage Amazon EC2 Spot instances in customers' cloud environments.
 Joining the Amazon EC2 Spot Service Ready Program differentiates Harness as an AWS Partner Network (APN) member with a product that works with Amazon EC2 Spot instances and is generally available for and fully supports AWS customers, helping them benefit from Amazon EC2 Spot savings for their workloads.

 Before we get started, if you’re not currently using Harness CCM, you can sign up for free.
-(Note: the Cluster Orchestrator is currently in beta behind a feature flag and available by request.)
+(Note: the Cluster Orchestrator is currently behind a feature flag and available by request.)

 The first step in enabling Cluster Orchestrator for your EKS cluster is to add the cluster to Harness CCM using a CCM Kubernetes Cluster Connector.
 Next, navigate to Cluster Orchestrator in the CCM module and click on the “Add New Cluster” button in the top right.

 This will open up a wizard that allows you to select the CCM Kubernetes connector that you created previously.
 Next, you will be asked to download and apply a YAML file to the EKS cluster, which gives Harness the permissions required to provide you with granular visibility of your cluster.